 Using the correct salutation is essential, whether the email is going to a person or a company.
 Here are some ways to start an email:

-- If you don’t know the person that well, you can substitute the first name with a title, Dear Mr. Peterson, if the one you are writing to is in the military or government, you should use their rank or position, such as Dear Lieutenant Peterson.
-If you do not know the gender of the person, you are sending the email to start the email with Dear Terry Peterson.
+If you don’t know the person that well, you can substitute the first name with a title, Dear Mr. Peterson; if the one you are writing to is in the military or government, you should use their rank or position, such as Dear Lieutenant Peterson.
+And, if you do not know the gender of the person, you are sending the email to start the email with Dear Terry Peterson.

 Under the email start, as listed above, is the body of the email.
 The body contains the message you want to be delivered in the email.
 This is where you would insert your personal information to a friend or professional information to a company.

 You might like How to Write and Introductory Paragraph